Murder of Brooke Wilberger

-Brooke Carol Wilberger (February 20, 1985 – May 25, 2004) was an American student from the state of Oregon who was abducted and later murdered.
+Brooke Carol Wilberger (February 20, 1985 – May 25, 2004) was an American student from Oregon who was abducted and later murdered.
 Her disappearance was covered by the national media; her murder investigation was one of the most publicized in Oregon's history.
 Joel Patrick Courtney ultimately pleaded guilty to the aggravated murder of Wilberger; he was sentenced to life imprisonment without the possibility of parole.

 Early life

 Brooke Wilberger was born in Fresno, California, on February 20, 1985, to Greg and Cammy Wilberger.
 She had three sisters and two brothers.
 Described as a devout member of the Church of Jesus Christ of Latter-day Saints, Wilberger was a graduate of Elmira High School near Eugene, Oregon.
 She had just completed her freshman year at Brigham Young University in Provo, Utah, at the time of her abduction.
 During that time, her boyfriend, Justin Blake, was serving as a Mormon missionary in Venezuela.